jdittrich/userNeedResearchBook/text/dataAnalysis.md

  -------

 > We have looked at an example for analyzing the diagrams that show a “mood graph”.
+Other diagrams
-Other diagrams represent  data differently.
+> represent  data differently.
-> To see how to analyse workflow documentation, here another example.
-While the type of the diagram is different, it follows
+> To see how to analyze workflow documentation, here another example.
+While the type of the diagram is different,
-> the same pattern of annotations and comparisons to find commonalities and contrasts
+> it follows the same pattern of annotations and comparisons to find commonalities and contrasts.
 >
 ![Annotated diagram 1: CC-BY 4.0 ([https://creativecommons.org/licenses/by/4.0/deed.en](https://creativecommons.org/licenses/by/4.0/deed.en)) *Credit:* Yarl (Workflow) Papuass (documenting), Jan Dittrich (recording, adaption as SVG) *Based on:* Wikimedia Commons [WikidataCon_2017_Workshop_Workflows_03.jpg](https://commons.wikimedia.org/wiki/File:WikidataCon_2017_Workshop_Workflows_03.jpg)](images/Wikidata_Workflow_1_annotated.svg)
 >